pistacheio/pistache/README.md

 Pistache was originally created by Mathieu Stefani, but he is no longer actively maintaining Pistache.
 A team of volunteers has taken over.

-For those that prefer IRC over Slack, the rag-tag crew of maintainers idlie in `#pistache` on Freenode.
+For those that prefer IRC over Slack, the rag-tag crew of maintainers idle in `#pistache` on Freenode.
 Please come and join us!

 # Precompiled packages